Night2512/Arduino-Midi-Fader-Panel/README.md

 First the keyswitch plate gets screwed into the body using 4 m3 screws.
 Make sure non of the wires get caught between the keyswitch plate and the body or it might not sit flat or could cause electrical problems.

-Second the arduino and pcf8574s get plugged in and the bottom can be screwed in. at this point its probably good to plug it in and upload code to do asanity chec and make sure everything is working.
+The bottom can be screwed in but at this point its probably good to plug it in and upload code to do a sanity chec and make sure everything is working.

 Finally the keycap part 1s get inserted into the top plate and the top plate can be screwed into the body.
 Then the potentiometer caps can be added and everything should be done.